spacemeshos/POET-OLD/protocol.md

 - γ : (gamma) (0,1}^{t*w}.
 A random challenge sampled by verifier and sent to prover for interactive proofs.
 Created by concatenation of {gamma_1, ..., gamma_t} where gamma_i = rnd_in_range of (0,1)^w

 - τ := openH(x,N,φP,γ) proof computed by prover based on verifier provided challenge γ.
-A list of t tuples where each tuple is defined as: $(l_{\gamma_i}, dict{alternate_siblings: l_{the alternate siblings})$ for 1 <= i <= t (the security param).
-So, for each i, the tuple contains the label of the node at index gamma_i, as well as the labels of all siblings of the nodes on the path from the node gamma_i to the root.
+A list of t tuples, where each tuple is defined as follows for 0 <= i < t: {label_i, list_of_siblings_to_root_from_i }.
+So, for each i, the tuple contains the label of the node width identifier i, as well as the labels of all siblings of the nodes on the path from the node i to the root.

 - NIP (Non-interactive proof): a proof τ created by computing openH for the challenge γ := (Hx(φ,1),...Hx(φ,t)). e.g. without receiving γ from the verifier.
 Verifier asks for the NIP and verifies it like any other openH using verifyH.